Pine Brook, Morris County, New Jersey

-Pine Brook, sometimes spelled Pinebrook, is a census-designated place and unincorporated community located within Montville in Morris County, in the U.S. state of New Jersey.
+Pine Brook, sometimes spelled Pinebrook, is a census-designated place (CDP) and unincorporated community in Montville Township, Morris County, New Jersey, United States.
 As of the 2020 United States census, the CDP had a population of 5,675.

-The area is served as United States Postal Service ZIP Code 07058.
+The area is served by U.S. Postal Service ZIP Code 07058.

 History

 Native American settlement

 Over 10,000 years ago, the area now known as Pine Brook was settled by Lenape tribes as part of the Lenapehoking.
-The Lenape tribes maintained peace and no significant battles were recorded in the area today known as Montville Township.
+The Lenape tribes maintained peace, and no significant battles were recorded in the area today known as Montville Township.

 Dutch and English settlement

 In the 1710s, Dutch farmers from New Amsterdam settled in Pine Brook.
-A farming community, Pine Brook produced dairy products in addition to fruits and vegetables, and for many years there existed a large business in cider making and distilling of cider brandy in nearby Cider Mills.
+They produced dairy products as well as fruits and vegetables, and for many years there existed a large business in cider making and distilling of cider brandy in nearby cider mills.

 In 1760, Pine Brook was the site of the first schoolhouse in Montville Township.
 It was built out of logs and was located on the road leading to Boonton, according to A History of Morris County, which could refer to multiple northwest-facing roads including Changebridge Road.

 With its close proximity to Morristown during the American Revolutionary War, both British and American forces traveled through the area.

 American history

 Additional Pine Brook schools were constructed in 1785, 1816, and 1852.

 In 1809, the Parsippany and Roadway Turnpike Company constructed the road that begins at Pine Brook that "ran up through the Boudinot Meadows, Troy, Parsippany, Denville, Rockaway, across the mountain to Mount Pleasant, there joining the Union Turnpike."
-This possibly refers to the western terminus of today's "Bloomfield Avenue" where it becomes U.S. Route 46, connecting the port city of Newark with the farms, foundries, and mines of West New Jersey.
+This possibly refers to the western terminus of today's Bloomfield Avenue where it becomes U.S. Route 46, connecting the port city of Newark with the farms, foundries, and mines of western New Jersey.

 On April 11, 1867, the New Jersey Legislature formally united and chartered the three sections of White Hall, Montville, and Pine Brook into present day Montville Township from territory set off from Pequannock Township.